Afghanistan: Several dead in blast at Kandahar mosque | DW | 15.10.2021

 The Taliban took power in Afghanistan in mid-August just as US-led international forces pulled out, sparking a speedy evacuation effort.

-The army and police disbanded and government officials fled, leaving a security vacuum in places.
+The national army and police disbanded and government officials have fled, leaving a security vacuum in many places.

 The Taliban have been fighting with IS, a Sunni terrorist group, since it emerged in Afghanistan in early 2015.